 2b.
 Area types: area types with common features are identified in this section.
 They will be used to identify the locations with specific characteristics where the conditions detailed in the design codes apply.

 2c.
 Design codes: the design codes constitute the specific design actions that any future development will need to implement if it wants to be successful.
-They are organised following the categories outlined in the design vision and are applied specifically in section 3 in each masterplan.
+They are organised following the categories outlined in the design vision.